iLikeITSolutions/IlisPaymentBundle/README.md

                 return $this->redirect($this->generateUrl('payment_success'));

             else $form->addError(new FormError(sprintf(
                 'We were unable to process this transaction.
-Error code is',
+Error code is %s',
                 $transaction->getStatusCode()
             )));
         }